Osigelialex/MovieMatch/README.md

 **Movie Website**

-This Flask-based website uses user profiles to generate personalized movie recommendations.
+This Flask-based website uses user profiles to generate personalized movie suggestions.
 Users can search for movies, view trending movies, and view suggested movies based on their interests.

 **Features**